 Getting your driving licence may have given you the freedom to zoom around the city armed with sunglasses and good music but your safety is compromised if you’ve forgotten many of the road rules you learnt for your learner’s and driving tests.

 Most people develop their own driving habits as they go along, which is fine, unless they forget the important things they were taught.
-Despite the criticisms that have been levelled at the K53 defensive-driving system, its principles are sound.
+Despite the criticisms that have been leveled at the K53 defensive-driving system, its principles are sound.
 Essentially it’s a system of observation and signalling aimed at increasing safety on the road.
 If you’ve forgotten these safety rules you need to refresh your memory immediately!

 Here are some reminders…